UoB-COMSM0110/2024-group-5/README.md

 ![alt text](https://github.com/UoB-COMSM0110/2024-group-5/blob/develop/docs/class-diagram.png?raw=true)

 The figure above illustrates the high-level class diagram for the game system.
-The main classes are FixedObject, MoveObject, and Map, each encapsulating specific functionalities and attributes.
+The main classes are `FixedObject`, `MoveObject`, and `Map`.
+Each encapsulating specific functionalities and attributes.
 Relationships between classes, such as associations and dependencies, are depicted to illustrate the interactions between objects.

 #### Major Classes